-- 1) Time Limit: The Graduate School allows six years from the commencement of course work in a graduate program for completion of requirements, including the filing of dissertation.
+1) Time Limit: The Graduate School allows six years from the commencement of course work in a graduate program for completion of requirements, including the filing of dissertation.
 Under extenuating circumstances, a graduate student and his or her advisor may request by letter an extension of the time limit.
-This letter, accompanied by a statement from the advisor supporting the request, should go to the Graduate Committee and, if approved, the Chair of the Committee will forward the request to the Dean of the Graduate School. - 2) Minimum Course Hours and Levels: Students must complete a total of 45 hours of course work credit hours (which can include independent study courses or guided research).
-At
+This letter, accompanied by a statement from the advisor supporting the request, should go to the Graduate Committee and, if approved, the Graduate Chair will forward the request to the Dean of the Graduate School.

-- least 24 hours must be in the Department of Sociology on the Boulder campus.
-All courses taken within the Department of Sociology must be numbered 5000 or above to qualify for graduate credit. - 3) Successful Completion of Required Seminars: These include Introduction to Social Statistics, Research Design, Data Analysis, Sociological Theory, a second theory seminar of the student's choice, and the Sociology Graduate Forum I and II.

-Note on Waiver of Required Seminars: As discussed above (see "Transfer of Credit"), the Department recommends that students who have completed graduate coursework elsewhere take or retake the Theory and Methods sequence at CU.
+- 2) Minimum Course Hours and Levels: Students must complete a total of 45 hours of course work credit hours (which can include independent study courses or guided research).
+At least 24 hours must be in the Department of Sociology on the Boulder campus.
+All courses taken within the Department of Sociology must be numbered 5000 or above to qualify for graduate credit. - 3) Successful Completion of Required Seminars: These include Data 1/Quantitative Methods 1, Data 2/Quantitative Methods 2, Logics of Qualitative Research, Sociological Theory, a second theory seminar of the student's choice, and the Third Year Paper Course.
+Note on waiver of required seminars: As discussed above (see "Transfer of Credit"), the Department recommends that students who have completed graduate coursework elsewhere take or retake the Theory and Methods sequence at CU.
 However, students who have taken similar courses elsewhere and who wish to waive these requirements should submit to the Graduate Program Assistant, by August 1, a request that includes a copy of the syllabus from the similar course, all written work submitted for that course, and the final grade received.
-The Graduate Committee will review the request and make a decision prior to the beginning of the fall semester.
-The transfer of credit does not imply an approved course waiver.
-Students requesting course waivers must submit a separate request.

-- 4) Successful completion of exams in Sociological Theory (5201) and Methods (5111 & 5031) by the end of the first year: Students will take the Theory exam at the end of the first fall semester.
-The exam assesses students' understanding of the material in the seminar.
-The Methods exam is given at the end of the spring semester.
-It covers material in 5011 and 5031.
-Students who fail either exam must retake it the next year, and all students must pass both exams by the end of the second year.
-Students who enter the program with a Master's degree and waive Theory and Methods courses must still pass both exams. - completion of Equivalent of "Preliminary Exams": A student's GPA in the seven required classes during the first year in the program represents what the Graduate School refers to as the "preliminary examination."
-A minimum of 3.5 GPA in these courses and no single grade lower than a B- constitutes passing.
-Any student receiving a B- or below in any required course must meet with the Graduate Committee faculty to assess her/his progress.
+The Graduate Chair will review the request in consultation with faculty teaching the courses, and make a decision prior to the beginning of the fall semester.
+Note that permission to waive required courses does not automatically mean a transfer of those course credits.
+Students requesting course waivers must submit a separate transfer of credit request to receive credit for prior coursework. - 5) Completion of Equivalent of "Preliminary Exams": A student's GPA in the five required classes (all required courses except the Third Year Paper Course) during the first two years in the program represents what the Graduate School refers to as the "preliminary examination."
+A minimum of a 3.5 GPA in these courses and no single grade lower than a B- constitutes passing.
+Any student receiving a B- or below in any required course must meet with the Graduate Chair to assess her/his progress.
 Students who do not pass prelims must retake courses as directed by the Graduate Committee.
-Failure to pass the second time will result in dismissal from the
+Failure to pass the second time will result in dismissal from the Ph.D. program.
+A student may then, with approval from the Graduate Committee, work toward a terminal M.A. degree. - 6) Successful first and second-year reviews: At the end of the first and second year, faculty members teaching required courses, faculty mentor/ advisors, and faculty supervising TAs conduct a review of students' progress.